solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

 The Azure Digital Twins PaaS service's core offering is the ability to create knowledge graphs representing an entire environment based on digital models.
 An environment could be a store, a city, factory, farm, or even the whole planet.
 Contained within an environment, you will find people, places, and things.
 Each model defined is significant to a business and is entirely customizable.
 They can be as large as the world and as small as a tiny sensor.
 The environment, the components found within, and the relationships between them are represented digitally using a model expressed using Digital Twin Definition Language (DTDL).
 Digital Twin Definition Language is based on JSON-LD (JavaScript Object Notation for Linked Data).
 Azure Digital Twins uses DTDL version 2.
 You can think of a model definition as being similar to a class in object-oriented programming.
 Later, you will use these model definitions to create digital twins instances representing specific entities in an environment.

 In this exercise, you will be assisting Contoso Apparel in defining a model representing a storeroom.
-In Contoso's environment, we must track the temperature and humidity telemetry coming storeroom as well as the current stock level.
+In Contoso's environment, we must track the temperature and humidity telemetry coming from the storeroom as well as the current stock level.

 ### Task 1: The components of a model